Chimney Inspection Types

 Level 1 Inspection

-Recommended for annual inspections and when using your chimney the same way it has always been used.
-A level 1 inspection is a basic visual inspection of all readily accessible areas of the chimney structure, including the fireplace, smoke chamber, chimney exterior, and firebox.
-No special tools are required.
+Recommended for annual inspections when the appliance and fuel type have not changed.
+This includes fireplaces and many gas or oil appliance chimneys venting the same equipment as before.
+A level 1 inspection is a visual inspection of all readily accessible areas of the chimney structure, including the fireplace, smoke chamber, chimney exterior, and firebox.

 Level 2 Inspection

-Required when any changes are made to your chimney system, such as a change in fuel, installation of a new appliance, or after a chimney fire.
+Required when any changes are made to your chimney system, such as a change in fuel, installation of a new boiler, furnace, or water heater, or after a chimney fire.
 A level 2 inspection includes all the aspects of a level 1 inspection, as well as inspection of areas accessible from the attic, crawl space, and basement.
-A video scan of the flue is also conducted during a level 2 inspection.
+A video scan of the flue is also conducted during a level 2 inspection, which is often where sizing problems or relining needs are identified.

 Level 3 Inspection